The Société des casinos du Québec (SCQ) has been mandated to build and operate Québec's casinos.

 The SCQ attributes great importance to the quality of the entertainment and food services offered at its establishments.
 Its teams of employees, selected among the graduates of the Institut de tourisme et d'hôtellerie du Québec (ITHQ), include renowned chefs and sommeliers.

-View the SCQ Organization Chart [PDF, 31 KB]
+View the SCQ Organization Chart (In French only) [PDF, 29 KB]

 Québec's casinos quickly forged an enviable reputation throughout the international gaming and entertainment industry.
 They are characterized most notably by their architecture, the importance attached to providing exceptional customer service, and by the beauty and quality of their sites.